shivamujawame/AIW-Infra-Migration/Labfiles/Module 01.md

-# Module 1: Migrating Windows & SQL Server workloads
+# HOL 1: Migrating Windows & SQL Server workloads

 Duration: 60 minutes

-In this Module, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
+In this HOL, you will use Azure Migrate: Server Assessment to assess the on-premises environment.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

 ### Exercise 1: Discovery, Assess, and Plan: Evaluate your current environment